Taking in the views - Tuatapere, Southland | Graeme Murray

-The Abel Tasman Coast Track is located in the Abel Tasman National Park in the top of the South Island.
+The Abel Tasman Coast Track is located in the Abel Tasman National Park at the top of the South Island.
 With its temperate climate, golden beaches and lush coastal native bush, this spectacularly beautiful location resembles a tropical paradise.

 The 60km track takes 3-5 days to walk and is graded Introductory to Moderate.
 You can walk it in either direction, take a water taxi, or kayak between Bays.
 The walk is not a circuit track, so transport needs to be organised.
 Accommodation along the track must also be booked in advance.

 With so much on offer in the Park, it’s a must to stay a few extra days either before or after your walk.
-Explore the crystal clear bays with their impressive rock formations and wildlife, and the vibrant city of Nelson is just a short 40 minute drive away.
+Explore the crystal clear bays with their impressive rock formations and wildlife, and the vibrant city of Nelson is just a short 40-minute drive away.

 2. Queen Charlotte Track

-The iconic Queen Charlotte Track is located in Marlborough, 60 minutes from Picton in the top of the South Island.
+The iconic Queen Charlotte Track is located in Marlborough, 60 minutes from Picton at the top of the South Island.
 Known for its stunning coastline and native bush, the track offers panoramic ocean views and encounters with Weka, Fantail, Wood Pigeon and seals.

 The 70km track takes 3-5 days to walk and is graded Moderate.
 The track stretches from historic Ship Cove to Anakiwa in the Queen Charlotte Sound.
 Offering a rich history, incredible scenery and the freedom to walk without heavy packs with a network of water taxi transfers available.

-With water’s edge resorts and lodges you can make the most of discovering the beautiful historic bays in extra comfort or perhaps stay the night onboard a boat in secluded coves where others simply cannot reach.
+With water’s edge resorts and lodges, you can make the most of discovering the beautiful historic bays in extra comfort or perhaps stay the night on board a boat in secluded coves where others simply cannot reach.